 Advanced Art History

 This course offers a rigorous chronological survey of the world’s major art and architectural achievements from antiquity to the present, placing them within their historical, religious, and social contexts.
 Students learn to think and write as art historians by developing observational skills and by researching patronage, contractual agreements, religious ritual, engineering, and cultural history.
 They synthesize these elements into persuasive written and oral arguments.
 The course follows the European tradition as well as explores global cultures and new media.
-Art History involves extensive reading and writing, a visit to the Museum of Fine Arts in Boston, and a trip to other museums during the year to see original work (Open to Forms V and VI with Department permission—prior coursework in history is helpful, but not required)
+Art History involves extensive reading and writing, a visit to the Museum of Fine Arts in Boston, and a trip to other museums during the year to see original work (Open to V and VI Formers, and IV Formers by Departmental permission—prior coursework in history is helpful, but not required).